-[03-FEB-24] Our telemetry sensors and stimulators are battery-powered devices designed for use with small animals or fish.
+[22-OCT-24] Our telemetry sensors and stimulators are battery-powered devices designed for use with small animals.
 All of them use the same radio-frequency (RF) messaging system for transmitting information, so we can receive signals from all of them with the same telemetry receivers.
 Animals can be housed together or separately.
 A single telemetry receiver can record signals from dozens of sensors.

 Our Subcutaneous Transmitters (SCT) are small, battery-powered devices designed for implantation beneath the skin of an animal.
 We turn them on and off with a magnet.
-Each SCT measures one or more biopotentials, and perhaps temperature as well.
-It samples biopotentials with sixteen-bit precision and transmits the samples by radio waves.
-Their batteries cannot be replaced.
+Each SCT measures one or more biopotentials.
+Some measure temperature.
+All versions sample biopotentials with sixteen-bit precision and transmit the samples by radio waves.
+The batteries in these implantable devices cannot be replaced.
 Our Head-Mounting Transmitters (HMT) mount on the exterior of an animal.
-They have no on-off switch, but we can remove and replace their batteries.
+They have no on-off switch, but we can remove and replace their battery.

 Our Implantable Inertial Sensors (IIS) transmit acceleration and rotation and turn on and off with a magnet.
 These devices are designed for implantation in animals or attachment to fish.
 Our Implantable Stimulator-Transponders (ISTs) hibernate when placed next to a magnet, but otherwise are activated and controlled by radio waves.
 The RF messaging system we use for transmitting commands to stimulators is distinct from the one our sensors use to transmit information, but it does use of the same antennas.

 A Telemetry System consists of sensors, Faraday enclosures, receivers, and acquisition computer.
 The computer and receiver communicate with one another by TCPIP.
 We have two types of receiver.
 A coaxial antenna receiver gathers telemetry signals with antennas on the end of coaxial cables.
 A coil array receiver gathers telemetry signals with antennas fixed in an array on a platform.
 The Animal Location Tracker (A3038, or ALT) is a coil array receiver that we connect to Power over Ethernet (PoE).
 The Telemetry Control Box (TCB) is a coaxial antenna receiver.
-The older Octal Data Receiver (ODR), now discontinued, is a coaxial antenna receiver that requires a LWDAQ Driver to provide power and Ethernet.
+The discontinued Octal Data Receiver (ODR) is a coaxial antenna receiver that requires a LWDAQ Driver to provide power and an Ethernet interface.

 Our Faraday enclosures isolate the telemetry system from ambient RF interference.
 Before investing in one of our telemetry systems, send us your animal laboratory's latitude and longitude so we can check for nearby mobile phone base stations.
 We will consult a global database to see if there are any base stations near your building.
 We recommend you do not attempt to operate our telemetry system within 50 m of a 6-kW base station or within 20 m of a 1-kW base station.

 The primary purpose of our telemetry system is to record biopotentials continuously for weeks at a time, provide intermittent stimuli for weeks at a time, and to analyze the recordings automatically.
 When recording EEG in epileptic animals, we want to count seizures in tens of thousands of hours of recording.
 The A3049A3 provides two input channels that share the same reference potential, allowing EEG to be monitored in two locations.
-Its volume is 1.2 ml, which fits easily into an adult mouse.
+Its mass is 2.2 g, which fits comfortably into an adult mouse.
 It samples its Red and Yellow inputs at 512 SPS each, and its amplifiers provide bandwidth 0.3-160 Hz.
 It runs for 14 days.
-The Red and Yellow inputs share the same common terminal, the Blue input, so there are three leads emerging from the device, plus the antenna.
-The A3049B3 is the same size as the A3049A, but provides only the Red input and runs for 24 days.
-The A3049D3 is electrically identical to the A3049A3, with a larger battery.
-It's volume is 3.0 ml and it runs for 76 days.
-The A3049E is also 3.0 ml, but provides only the Red input and runs for 132 days.
-The A3047A1A provides three inputs, each with its own reference potential, and is designed to record EEG (electroencephalogram), EMG (electromyogram), and EGG (electrogastrogram) all at the same time.
-It runs for 76 days.
+The Red and Yellow inputs share the same common terminal, which is the Blue input, so there are three leads emerging from the device, plus the antenna.
+The A3049B3 is the same mass as the A3049A, but provides only the Red input and runs for 24 days.
+The A3049D3 is electrically identical to the A3049A3, but equipped with a larger battery.
+It's mass is 5.8 g and its operating life is 81 days.
+The A3049E is also 5.8 g, but provides only the Red input and runs for 139 days.
+The A3047A3D-C is a 6.7-g device that provides four inputs, each with its own reference potential.
+It is is designed to record EEG (electroencephalogram) 0.0-160 Hz, ECG (electrocardiogram) from 2-80 Hz, EMG (electromyogram) from 2-40 Hz, and EGG (electrogastrogram) from 0.0-20 Hz simultaneously.
+It also provides a temperature measurement.
+It runs for 72 days.
+Note that any of our transmitters can operate either as an AC or DC sensor.
+The AC sensors include a high-pass filter at 0.2 Hz or 2 Hz.
+The DC sensors eliminate the high-pass filter and record all the way down to zero frequency.

 Reception of our telemetry signals is always limited by RF interference.
 Our faraday enclosures reduce ambient interference by a factor of one thousand.
 Where a single antenna receives the signal from an implanted transmitter 95% of the time, two independent antennas pick up the signal 99.5% of the time.
 Our Octal Data Receiver (A3027) provides eight independent antenna inputs.
 Each input has its own amplifier, demodulator, and decoder.
 By distributing these antennas between our animal cages, the probability that at least one of them will receive any particular message approaches 100%.
 With eight antennas distributed through an IVC rack, for example, we obtained 100% reception everywhere within the rack, despite the presence of a 900-MHz mobile phone base station 80 m from the recording room.
 One Octal Data Receiver can record from dozens of animals in one such IVC rack.
 Our FE3A enclosure stands on its own, and is 90 cm wide, 60 cm high, and 65 cm deep.
 With a shelf half-way up, it holds six animal cages.
 With four antennas inside, it will provide robust recording from forty co-habiting animals.